Breaking ECDSA with Electromagnetic Side-Channel Attacks: Challenges and Practicality on Modern Smartphones: Cryptography on Android: Implementations and attack surfaces

-The Android Device Security Database\footnote{\url{https://www.android-device-security.org}} provides an overview on the security features available on phones, e.g., which devices include StrongBox and which do not~\cite{leierzopf_adsdb}.
+The Android Device Security Database\footnote{\url{https://www.android-device-security.org}} provides an overview of security features available on phones, e.g., which devices include StrongBox and which do not~\cite{leierzopf_adsdb}.
 High-end devices such as Google Pixel phones and the Samsung Galaxy S series support StrongBox.
 However, even if StrongBox is available, there are important caveats, which might block its wide adoption for applications.
 For one, \ac{tee} is the general default for the Android Keystore and developers are urged to only use StrongBox for applications requiring the highest level of security~\cite{android_keystore}.
 Since StrongBox is typically implemented outside of the \ac{soc}, within a dedicated \ac{ic}, operations are much slower and more limited with regards to concurrency than if the \ac{tee} were used~\cite{android_keystore}.
 Therefore, an app must explicitly request StrongBox-backed keys if it shall be used over the \ac{tee}.
 Popular messaging apps like Signal\footnote{\url{https://github.com/signalapp/Signal-Android}}, Telegram\footnote{\url{https://github.com/DrKLO/Telegram}} and Threema\footnote{\url{https://github.com/threema-ch/threema-android}} do not do this, since the performance requirements for messaging are demanding with regard to the amount of data that needs to be encrypted.
 Second, not all algorithms are necessarily supported by StrongBox.
-We read out the supported algorithms on a Google Pixel 8, which features the Titan M2 \ac{se}~\cite{google_pixel_security}.
-Of the \ac{ecc} signature algorithms, only the \textit{secp256r1} curve is supported by StrongBox. \fo{}{We could read out the supported algs. on a Samsung S phone and add the results here?}
+We read out the supported algorithms on a Google Pixel~8, which features the Titan M2 \ac{se}~\cite{google_pixel_security}.
+Of the \ac{ecc} signature algorithms, only the \textit{secp256r1} curve is supported by StrongBox.